tencnivel/java-basic-hotswapper/README.md

  * If using symlink, declare the source directory and not the symlink, if not WatchDir will not see the changes to the class files.
- * The program can be executed before the server is started because it attaches to the JVM at every change (and not at startup)

 ### Using the executable jar